mrn-aglic/datapipelines-airflow-book/chapter14/README.md

 ### Minio and minio mc notes
 To enable these services. you first need to copy .env_backup to .env.
-Enter the root user and root password information and start up minio with `docker-compose up minio`.
+Enter the root user and root password information and start up minio with `docker-compose up minio_s3`.
 Then login into the minio service on port `localhost:9000` and create a service account.
 Copy and paste the access and secret keys into the .env file variables MC_ACCESS_KEY and MC_SECRET_KEY.
 You can stop